I found myself confused about how I got there: Afraid.

 5.)
 This is a relationship.

 Jesus longs for you.
 To be with you.
-To talk with you.
-To listen to you.
+Talk with you.
+Listen to you.

 Just like any other relationship, in order for it to work, we have to show up.
 Every single day.